starrothkopf/nineteenth-century-fiction-corpus/readme.md

 rich_noveltm_ef_filtered.csv
 -
 Metadata for 9,906 volumes in HathiTrust that have been identified as likely to contain English-language British/Irish fiction.
+All of the aquisition code belongs to Ted Underwood et. al and is grouped in /tedunderwood.
+My additions are further filtering and analysis.

 Metadata from NovelTM
 -